joykalyanguru/adminer-clean-skin/README.md

 Theme CSS for Adminer version    4.7.7

-Copy any css file alongside Adminer PHP script to use an alternative design.
+Copy any css file alongside Adminer PHP script and rename to <b>adminer.css</b> to use an alternative design.